Lavizord/api-ai/README.md

 go run entgo.io/ent/cmd/ent generate ./ent/schema
 ```

+The human writen schema files are in ./ent/schema/, the other files in ./ent/ are generated files from the command above.

-Needs to be used when there is any schema change.
+The command needs to be used when there is any schema change.